 - Try to see that institution maintain contact with the guardians, their students, send reports of their performance to the guardians whenever necessary and meet the guardians in meetings convened for the purpose for mutual exchange of ideas and for the benefit of the Institution.

-- Arrange Student – Teacher – Parent meetings and discussions to solve the student issues.
+- Arrange Student – Faculty – Parent meetings and discussions to solve the student issues.

 - Recognize that education is a public service and strive to keep the public informed of the educational programmes which are being provided.